alexeagleson/nextjs-fullstack-app-template/README.app.md

 Now let's test to make sure Tailwind is installed and configured properly.

 Notice that `className` on the section component in the above home page?
-That's tailwind right there, essentially just quick shorthands for the CSS proeprties you're already familiar with.
+That's tailwind right there, essentially just quick shorthands for the CSS properties you're already familiar with.

 Without Tailwind installed and configured they won't do anything, but with Tailwind we should see a blue/cyan linear gradient background.